UFO sightings in Brazil: 1966

 UFO occurred in December 1977, in Bahia.
 National Archives of Brazil.

-According to veteran UFOlogist, Alberto Francisco do Carmo, sightings and encounters northwest of São Paulo led to the development in 1966 of an office called SIOANI (for Serviço de Informação de Objetos Aéreos Não Identificados).
-Headed by Major Gilberto Zani de Melo, the study and office was shut down years after his retirement.
+According to veteran ufologist Alberto Francisco do Carmo, sightings and encounters northwest of São Paulo led to the development in 1966 of an office called SIOANI (for Serviço de Informação de Objetos Aéreos Não Identificados).
+Headed by Major Gilberto Zani de Melo, the study and office were shut down years after his retirement.